Whistleblower News & Articles

 Because the inflationary rebate component becomes so significant when drug manufacturers dramatically increase their prices, they may seek to fraudulently avoid this rebate component.
 One example of this is misleading the government regarding the initial price of the drug (called the base AMP).

-The United States and numerous states have intervened in a case our firm filed alleging that Mallinckrodt ARD improperly used a base AMP from 2010 for its high-priced drug Acthar.
-Because Acthar first entered the market in the 1950s, its base AMP ordinarily should be calculated from 1990.
-From 1990 to 2010, Acthar’s price dramatically outpaced the inflation.
+Another example of inflationary component fraud was brought to light by one of our clients in a False Claims Act case against Mallinckrodt ARD.
+The case, which was captioned United States ex rel.
+James Landolt v.
+Mallinckrodt ARD LLC, 1:18-cv-11931-PBS (D.Mass), involved the drug Acthar.
+Our client alleged that Mallinckrodt ARD improperly used a base AMP from 2010 for its high-priced drug Acthar.
+Because Acthar first entered the market in the 1950s, its base AMP should have been calculated from 1990.
+From 1990 to 2010, Acthar’s price dramatically outpaced inflation.
 Reporting a later base AMP resulted in Mallinckrodt paying additional rebates only on price increases after 2010.
 This reduced the additional rebate owed to Medicaid by hundreds of millions of dollars.
+In 2022, Mallinckrodt ARD agreed to pay $234 million in settlement of the allegations.

 The Medicaid Drug Rebate Program relies on drug manufacturers to accurately report prices.
 When manufacturers cheat in an attempt to lessen Medicaid rebates, the False Claims Act comes into play.
 The False Claims Act creates liability for anyone who submits false or fraudulent claims to the government.